TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptObjects/FurtherObjects/Index.rst

 ^^^^^^^^^^^^^^^

 - :ref:`CASE <t3tsref:cobj-case>` allows case differentiation.
 In
-  "css\_styled\_content", this object is used for rendering different objects according to their type.
+  the core this object is used for rendering different content elements according to their type.

 - :ref:`COA <t3tsref:cobj-coa>` (content object array) allows us to
   combine an arbitrary number of objects.